afifahalia/Sumo_Robot_Motion2350Pro/README.md

 |   11          | Direction | Turn sumo robot to the left or right      |

 #### Output

+After read the different location of each joysticks, we can translate the joysticks movement into motor control logic
 | Output | Details                  |
 |-----   |--------------------------|
 | 0x14   | USB Detected             |